 Startup Hartford is a local startup community designed for founders; whether aspiring, rookie, seasoned or serial – in the greater Hartford area.
 We aim to fill the networking void for this niche-entrepreneur community.
 With monthly mixers, we aim to connect entrepreneurs for their startup journey.
 These events provide networking opportunities with local startups, bring together local resources and give entrepreneurs a networking environment – worthy of time away from their startups.

 If you are looking for services in IT, cyber security or compliance training.
 We also do pen testing, risk analysis, vulnerability assessments and policy reviews.

-When it comes to protecting your company’s precious data from security breaches, ransomware and other forms of virulent cyber crime, there’s no such thing as safe enough.
+When it comes to protecting your companys precious data from security breaches, ransomware and other forms of virulent cyber crime, there is no such thing as safe enough.

-In a world where identity fraud occurs every two seconds, it’s not a question of if you will be attacked, only when.
+In a world where identity fraud occurs every two seconds, it is not a question of if you will be attacked, only when.
 Remember, risking your data is risking your business.
 Get educated.
 Get trained.
 Get Stronger.

 Learn more about Stronger International

-If you are looking for an accelerator focused on woman-owned startups check out the Woman's Startup Lab.
+If you are looking for an accelerator focused on woman-owned startups.

 Learn more about The Accelerator at the Woman's Startup Lab